Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical

 We also study the evolution of the dynamical and thermodynamical properties of the BBK model in applied magnetic field, concentrating on parameters relevant to \CCO\ [Fig.~\ref{fig:schematic.phase.diagram.B}].

 We find that the onset of the spin--liquid observed in experiment is associated with the closing of a gap to transverse spin excitations, at a field $B^*(T)$, with \mbox{$B^*(220\ \text{mK}) \approx 0.7\ \text{T}$}, and \mbox{$B^*(T\to 0) \to 1.1\ \text{T}$}.
-From the nature of the spin excitations when this gap closes, we identify the low--field state as a gapless, ``spiral spin--liquid'', known for ring--like correlations in $S({\bf q})$ \cite{bergman07,okumura10-JPSJ79,benton15-JPSJ84,seabra16-PRB93,buessen18}.
+From the nature of the spin excitations when this gap closes, we identify the low--field state as a gapless, ``spiral spin--liquid'', known for ring--like correlations in $S({\bf q})$ \cite{bergman07,okumura10-JPSJ79,benton15-JPSJ84,seabra16-PRB93,buessen18,Yao2021}.
 Simulations also reveal low--energy, longitudinal excitations, which may explain the anomalously high specific heat measured at low temperatures.
 At the lowest temperatures, we find a complex set of competing orders including the finite--field extension of the lattice nematic and a multiple--q state.
 Finally, we show how the field--saturated state provides an opportunity to study the ``half--moons'' recently discussed in the context of Kagome antiferromagnets \cite{Yan2018,Mizoguchi2018}.
 Taken together, these results provide a broad characterisation of the BBK model of \CCO, within a \mbox{(semi--)classical} approximation which explains many of the features seen in experiment.